ianibogwu/Projects/GA-projects/01-Ames-housing/ReadME.md

 ![Null_Values](../01-Ames-housing/photos/null_values.png)

 Knowing these values, I went ahead and featured engineered some of the variables in the null table and other variables in the dataset to make them more useful for analysis.
-Note: This is only a sample of features engineered not the full list
+**Note**: This is only a sample of features engineered not the full list

 ![featured engineered variables](../01-Ames-housing/photos/feat_eng_var.png)